William Stryker: William Stryker Jr.

-This iteration features a character named William Stryker Jr., a reverend who resides in Manhattan with his wife, Kate Stryker, and their son, John Stryker.
+William Stryker Jr. is a reverend who resides in Manhattan with his wife, Kate Stryker, and their son, John Stryker.
 He experiences a profound tragedy when his family is killed during the "Ultimatum Wave" that strikes New York.
-Although Stryker miraculously survives, he struggles to cope with his grief.
+Although Stryker survives, he struggles to cope with his grief.
 He attempts to lead a spiritual congregation of survivors in a tent set up in Central Park but fails to conduct his service successfully.

 Stryker encounters a group of men who inform him that the mutant Magneto is responsible for the Ultimatum Wave and encourages his growing hatred of all mutants.
-They supply him with weapons acquired from a cache of destroyed Sentinels, leading Stryker to become the leader of an anti-mutant militia.
-He subsequently leads the Purifier forces in an attack on the Xavier Mansion during the Ultimatum Wave, emerging as the sole survivor after the reformed Weapon X team, led by Rogue, slaughters all the Purifiers present except for him.
+Stryker leads the Purifier forces in an attack on the Xavier Mansion, emerging as the sole survivor after the reformed Weapon X team kills all the Purifiers present except for him.

-After his escape, Stryker begins to hallucinate visions of his deceased abusive father, who fuels his hatred of mutants and religious fervor until he is ready to strike back against them.
-Following the revelation that mutants are the result of human experimentation, Stryker orchestrates a massive attack in Times Square, rounding up mutants and forcing them to repent under the threat of death.
-The X-Men intervene, but Rogue betrays them by making a deal with Stryker to regain her normalcy in exchange for her assistance.

-During the ensuing struggle, the Shroud kills Stryker by phasing an arm through his abdomen.
+Kitty Pryde kills Stryker by phasing an arm through his abdomen.
 In his dying moments, he manipulates a wave of Nimrod Sentinels to eliminate every mutant in the country.
 As the Nimrods begin hunting mutants nationwide, some are commanded by Master Mold, which contains Stryker's consciousness.
-Stryker leads an assault against Kitty Pryde's team of mutants until Pryde damages his mechanical body enough to destroy him permanently.
+Stryker leads an assault against Pryde's team of mutants until Pryde destroys him.

 In other media

 Television

-William Stryker appears in the X-Men '97 episode "Tolerance Is Extinction" (Part 1), voiced by J. P. Karliak.
+William Stryker appears in X-Men '97, voiced by J. P. Karliak.